codinganovel/linkt/readme.md

 under ☕️, check out [the-coffee-license](https://github.com/codinganovel/The-Coffee-License)

 I've included both licenses with the repo, do what you know is right.
-The licensing works by assuming your operating under good faith.
+The licensing works by assuming you're operating under good faith.
 ---
 ## ✍️ Created by Sam
 Because bookmarks should show you what's actually on the page.